ross-bish/Definitions-/Definitions.md

 # Computer Science - Definitions 📚

-Sure, here are the definitions and explanations in alphabetical order:
+Here are the definitions and explanations in alphabetical order:

 1. **Abstraction**: Breaking down a complex problem into multiple smaller problems which are easier to solve.
 Often involves ignoring details which are irrelevant to simplify a complex problem.